silenzio777/Installing-Pytorch-with-CUDA-on-a-2013-Macbook-Pro-Retina-15/README.md

 ```
 <br>

-By my test (finetunning Resnet18) this install CUDA provides about a 1.8X speedup over the CPU for Pytorch the Macbook Pro 2019 with ATI graphics.
+By my test (finetunning Resnet18) this install CUDA provides about a 1.8X speedup over the CPU for Pytorch on Macbook Pro 2019 with ATI graphics.
 <br><br>

 **Step 10: Some hack<br>**